oakserver/acorn/README.md

 It focuses on providing a router which handles inbound requests and makes it trivial to respond to those requests with JSON.
-It also provides several other features which make creating API servers with acorn production ready.
+It also provides several other features which make creating API servers with acorn production ready. acorn is a focused framework for creating RESTful JSON services across

 ## Basic usage